Akuli/jou/CONTRIBUTING.md

 ## How does the compiler work?

+There are two compilers.
+See [the README](README.md#compilers) for an explanation.
+The compilers work very similarly even though they are written in different languages.

-The compiler is currently written in C. At a high level, the compilation steps are:
+At a high level, the compilation steps are:
-- Tokenize: split the source code into tokens
+- **Tokenize:** split the source code into tokens
-- Parse: build an Abstract Syntax Tree from the tokens
+- **Parse:** build an abstract syntax tree (AST) from the tokens
-- Typecheck: errors for wrong number or type of function arguments etc, figure out the type of each expression in the AST
+- **Typecheck:** errors for wrong number or type of function arguments etc, figure out the type of each expression in the AST
-- Build CFG: build Control Flow Graphs for each function from the AST
+- **Build CFG:** build Control Flow Graphs for each function from the AST
-- Simplify CFG: simplify and analyze the control flow graphs in various ways, emit warnings as needed
+- **Simplify CFG:** simplify and analyze the control flow graphs in various ways, generate warnings and errors based on them
-- Codegen: convert the CFGs into LLVM IR
+- **Codegen:** convert the CFGs into LLVM IR
-- Invoke `clang` and pass it the generated LLVM IR
+- **Emit objects:** create `.o` files from the LLVM IR
+- **Link:** run a linker that combines the `.o` files into an executable
+- **Run:** run the executable

 To get a good idea of how these steps work, you can run the compiler in verbose mode: